The Home of 2036

 The experience involves two different parts:

 The final concept was based on a persona created in a fictive world; the last village, the persona was called The unknown and values personal space and integrity.
-She and inherent a suspicion towards society in general and believes that our impact of technology through digital screens and social media distorts us, our senses and the contact with ourselves and the world.
+She holds a suspicion towards society in general and believes that our impact of technology through digital screens and social media distorts us, our senses and the contact with ourselves and the world.

 A fictive world

 The last village (research phase) was created as a group of 3 involving research and interviews about people on the county side today and in the future.
 These insights were gathered this website; a village of 2036. (http://the-last-village.com)

 The website contains blogs, advertising videos, maps, personas living in the village, and most important; values of the life on the countryside.